AhmadHazm/Todo/README.md

 ## Todo App
 ### what I want to learn :
-* How to make a good looking project without some one desing it.

 * improve my `JS` by making the backgournd.

 * Learn how to work with `Markdown` to make theis README.